This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• A round 9 inch pan will work in this recipe as well.
+• A round 9-inch pan works as well.

 Nutrition